evanelang/Neuro-601/README.md

     4.)
 The test FPGA system adapts to test user neural signals over time.

     5.)
 A full test suite of complex neural inputs can properly be received, attempted, and reported on to the user.

+### User Story #3: Neuromorphic Computing Researcher

+The Card:
+  I want to develop new algorithms that mimic human brain learning processes on neuromorphic hardware, so as to achieve more efficient, scalable, and adaptive AI models for complex problem-solving tasks, while utilising less power for the same amount of compute power.

+The Conversation:

+    1.)
+What kind of brain-inspired learning mechanisms will be researched (e.g., spike-timing dependent plasticity, Hebbian learning)?

+    2.)
+Which neuromorphic hardware platforms will be used (e.g., Intel Loihi, IBM TrueNorth)?

+    3.)
+What types of problems or applications are targeted for improvement (e.g., robotics, real-time decision-making)?

+    4.)
+What are the performance metrics (e.g., learning speed, energy efficiency, adaptability)?

+    5.)
+How will the new algorithms be tested and validated against traditional neural network approaches?

+The Confirmation:

+The user story is considered complete when:

+    1.)
+New learning algorithms are successfully developed and implemented on neuromorphic hardware.

+    2.)
+The algorithms achieve a 20% improvement in learning speed and adaptability compared to conventional neural networks.

+    3.)
+The neuromorphic system demonstrates significantly lower energy consumption (by at least 30%) during the learning process.

+    4.)
+The developed algorithms scale efficiently across multiple problem domains (e.g., robotics, vision systems, natural language processing).

+    5.)
+Research papers or findings are published showcasing the benefits and scalability of the new algorithms on neuromorphic platforms.

 ## Citations